 To use your stored data for running analytics or business intelligence (BI), it’s convenient to have it all housed together.
 Many cloud infrastructure providers offer storage solutions, various cloud analytics, and other tools that let you use the data effectively.
 This is especially helpful when data is collected at multiple physical locations and brought together on the cloud for proper analysis and storage.

 What Are the Downsides of Using Cloud Storage for Your Business?

-While there are many advantages to using cloud storage systems, there are also potential downsides to be aware of.
-Thanks to the many advancements in this type of technology over the years, the downsides of cloud storage are generally quite minimal, which is why this type of solution is becoming popular.
+While there are many advantages to using cloud storage systems, there are also potential downsides.
+Thanks to the many advancements in this type of technology over the years, the downsides of cloud storage are generally relatively minimal, so this type of solution is becoming popular.

 But consider the following potential issues when deciding if cloud storage is right for your business:

 - Requires an internet connection: With local storage, you only need an internal network connection to access files.
 For cloud storage, you also need the ability to connect to the cloud systems through the internet.

 - Relying on third parties: In almost all cases, you rely on third-party cloud service providers; you must trust the work is done correctly.